John Torreano, Yellow Bar, 1968. Image: courtesy of the artist.

 of painting as a sculptural object?
 Painting is the materialization of art.

 'Painting is dead'.
-What do you have to tell to these people?
+What do you have to respond?

 John Torreano:It's like saying that poetry is dead.

-S.A.: Gems, as a medium, could carry associations with the
+S.A.: Lovely response.
+Now let's talk about the gems.
+As a medium, they could carry associations with the

 glitz and glam of material culture.
 What is your stance about these